Mobile Deposit FAQ

 What is mobile deposit?

-Mobile deposit is a way to electronically deposit checks from your Internet-enabled iPhone, iPad, or Android-powered mobile phone.
+Mobile deposit is a free way to electronically deposit checks from your Internet-enabled iPhone, iPad, or Android-powered mobile phone.

 How does mobile deposit work?

 Using Dupaco’s app, you’ll take a photo of the front and back of a properly endorsed paper check.
 The check will pass through certain checkpoints for validation and, if accepted, will be credited to your checking or primary savings account.

 Who is eligible to use mobile deposit?

 Members whose Dupaco accounts have been in good standing for a minimum of 90 days may use mobile deposit.
 Any fraudulent activity will result in termination of mobile deposit privilege, and possible closure of Dupaco accounts.

 What do I need in order to use mobile deposit?

 - Be eligible to use this service (see Who is eligible to use mobile deposit?),